Portal2Nowhere/AspectWiki/Aspects/Light.md

 12. the eyesight

 adjective
-1. pale, whitish, or not deep or dark in color.
-2. having light or illumination; bright; well-lighted.
+1. having light or illumination; bright; well-lighted.

 verb
 1. to cause (the face, surroundings, etc.) to brighten, especially with joy, animation, or the like (such as in "lighten up" ).